We posed this question to 25 of our clients: Why haven’t you started a business yet?

 – “Amount of time it takes away from family”

-Risk is inherent with starting a business, but so few realize that risk can be minimized by the business model you pursue.
+Risk is inherent with starting a business, but so few realize that risk can be minimized by the business model you pursue, it is also important to keep in mind the Sage 300 POS integration, which will potentially maximize your sales.
 Here’s an example of a conversation we had with a client recently:

 I always believed I had to dream big if I was going to start a business.
 So to me that meant coming up with a truly unique idea and raising a lot of money to get started with office space, employees, marketing.
 That all changed after I talked to you.
 You helped me realize that I was never going to start that business because there was just too much risk for me to take.
 The answer was so simple.